Kraven3030/My-Hero/README.md

 FEATURES:

-Login & signup with authorization by Json web token
+-Login & signup with authorization by Json web token

-Create personal reviews about comics or heroes.
+-Create personal reviews about comics or heroes.

-Edit or delete your personal reviews
+-Edit or delete your personal reviews

-Access to a forum to see what other users are saying about their favorites
+-Access to a forum to see what other users are saying about their favorites

-Responsive
+-Responsive

 SCREENSHOTS: